Magento 2 Semantic Search using Open Source LLM enables AI-powered product discovery using semantic search and Natural Language Processing (NLP).

-Customers can refine their search results based on various attributes such as price range, brand, size, color, and more.
+Customers can also refine results using filters such as price, brand, size, color, and category.

 If you want to enhance your Magento 2 e-commerce store by searching products using images, you can check our Magento 2 Product Search via Image extension.